 There are two other fairly well-known books with the title FRIEND ME out there, but my book is (currently) ranking consistently highest on a search for “friend me book.”
 This is chiefly because I’ve made short videos and uploaded them to YouTube: it’s the most effective thing I’ve done to improve search engine visibility.
 Prepare a reading of 3 to 5 minutes that grabs listeners’ attention – I ended up using the reading from the New Writers Award showcase that I attended in January 2020 as an awardee.

 Other content I’ve put on my YouTube channelincludes that interview with audiobook narrator Katy Davis, plus fun stuff like a video of my dog having a close encounter with the robotic cat from FRIEND ME.
 Make sure to search for your book title at least every two weeks in different search engines (I use Google and Bing) to find new content related to your book.
 Doing so has helped me connect with individual teachers and librarians, one of whom has signed me to do a virtual visit with her library in Illinois.

 I subscribe to lots of kidlit newsletters that are published by authors, and my favourites are those that include news about the author and their continuing writing journey as well as book reviews and writerly events of interest.
 That’s the content I feature in my own Kidlit News newsletter; I have about 100 subscribers and deliver it quarterly without fail.

 The MailChimp platform is free to use, and it lets me include past issues on my website.
 An email relationship is critical: if the social media platforms change their algorithm, as Facebook did with Pages a few years ago, you could be cut off from direct contact with your followers.
 Even if you start with just two people who want to hear from you, a tiny email mailing list is better than none at all.
-You can subscribe to my Kidlit News and see past issues on my site(this will open in a new window).
+You can subscribe to my Kidlit News and see past issues on my site.